HL7/phenomics-exchange-ig/input/pagecontent/modeling.md

 The GA4GH Phenopacket and this IG intend to support [deep phenotyping](phenotype.md).
-The phenopacket organizes information relevant to deep phenotyping and computational analysis for research or for computational differental diagnosis approaches.
+The phenopacket organizes information relevant to deep phenotyping and computational analysis for research or for computational differential diagnosis approaches.
 Here, we discuss the motivations for the decisions we made for this IG.

 ## PhenotypicFeature: Observation or Condition?